 The vagina is a muscular tube that extends from the opening of the womb (cervix) to the folds of skin (vulva) between a woman's legs.
 It allows blood from your periods (menstruation) to drain out of the body, and it’s also the passageway through which babies are born (the birth canal).

-Cancers affecting the vagina are rare.
+Cancers that start in the vagina are rare.
 Fewer than 300 women are diagnosed with this type of cancer in the UK each year.

 Causes and risk factors of vaginal cancer

 The exact cause of vaginal cancers is unknown, but research into this is ongoing.
 Certain things called risk factors may increase the risk of developing vaginal cancer.
 This doesn’t mean that if you have one or more of these risk factors you will develop vaginal cancer.
 The main risk factors are:

 Squamous cell vaginal cancer is more common in older women.

 HPV is a common virus that most sexually active women will have been exposed to.

 Most women who get HPV don’t know they’ve had it.
 Their immune system gets rid of it before it causes any problems.
 But in some women this doesn’t happen.
 And the HPV may cause changes in cells in the vagina or cervix.
 When the vagina is affected, doctors call it vaginal intra-epithelial neoplasia (VAIN).
 If the cervix is affected, doctors call it cervical intra-epithelial neoplasia (CIN).

 VAIN or CIN can both slightly increase the risk of vaginal cancer.
 The cell changes are not cancer.
 But if they are left untreated for many years, they may develop into cancer.
 Because of this, the cell changes in VAIN and CIN are called pre-cancerous changes.
 Women who have genital warts, which are caused by HPV, have a slightly increased risk of VAIN and CIN.